smitha-2020/Fullstack-proj/README.md

 - Developed Endpoints for the ECommerce website.
 - PostgreSQL as Database.
-- EFCore ORM fr connecting c# application to database.
+- EFCore ORM for connecting c# application to database.

 Description:

 - MiddleWare.
-- Authentication and Authorization using IdentityFramework.
+- Authentication and Role based Authorization using IdentityFramework.
 - AutoMapper for mapping across different requirement.
 - ValidationAttribute for validating of DTO's.
 - Custom Validation of DTOs.